 Abundant with natural, cultural and historic treasures, it is the vision of the local government of Baclayon for the town to become an icon of eco-cultural tourism in the Philippines.
-Through developing and sharing these resources so that both locals and tourists can enjoy the natural and built environment alike, Baclayon can give them the protection and respect they deserve while providing the community with sustainable socio-economic programs
+Through developing and sharing these resources so that both locals and tourists can enjoy the natural and built environment alike, Baclayon can give them the protection and respect they deserve while providing the community with sustainable socio-economic programs.

 Inaugurated in 2009, the Baclayon Municipal Tourism Office (MTO), is the product of a partnership between the Baclayon local government and the Ayala Foundation.
 The MTO's exterior architecture was inspired by traditional Boholano houses, while the interior is a showcase for native craftsmanship with the furniture handmade by local carpenters, and the walls lined with Buri weavings.